san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

             email: "alex@tech-talent.com"
       signUpForms:
         - form:
-            label: "Sign Up"
+            label: "Become a Sponsor/Partner"
-            url: "docs.google.com/spreadsheets/d/1wFr4ljIanuR0k0Ce1FJyw2Vk0ExEc_qD0Nzm0l4R88E/edit#gid=0"
+            url: "docs.google.com/forms/d/1p4pZc_4rZlvrI1IVL7WxxCX4wLnq-f297IiFeBjcde4/edit"
       description: >-

-        Our program is about creating a hub of sponsors to support organizations within the San Diego technology ecosystem.
+        <p>Our program is about creating a hub of sponsors to support organizations within the San Diego technology ecosystem.</p>

-        How to get involved:
+        <p><b>How to get involved:</b></p>

-        Reach out to one of the community pillar members who can answer how your institution can support our initiative
+        <p>Reach out to one of the community pillar members who can answer how your institution can support our initiative</p>
 ---